Main-Sieg-Express: Operations

 Services run every day at least once every two hours over the whole route.
 Train runs hourly on the Siegen-Gießen section, but there are periods on weekends when services do not run every hour.
-A section of the train is detached/attached to run between Marburg and Giessen only between Monday and Friday.
-Since the change to the 2011/2012 timetable on 11 December 2011, the Marburg section of the train stops regularly in Friedelhausen and Niederweimar except for the late-night through train from Marburg to Siegen.
+A section of the train is detached/attached to run between Marburg and Kassel.
+On the route to and from Kassel, the train stops at all stations between Kirchhain and Baunatal-Guntershausen.
+Since December 2018, Kassel-Oberzwehren and Baunatal-Rengershausen stations have only been served at certain times (usually at off-peak times).

 In addition, a fast connection is provided for commuters in the peaks on the Dill line to Frankfurt.
 A service called RE-Sprinter is operated from Monday to Friday during the peaks in each direction, which runs on the Dutenhofen–Gießen-Bergwald route, which is otherwise used only by freight trains.
 This eliminates the time-consuming change of direction in Gießen.
 A significant reduction in travel time is currently achieved only on the evening train to Siegen.
 The morning train to Frankfurt uses the time saved to make additional intermediate stops in Frankfurt.
 The RE-Sprinters are the only passenger trains on the Main-Weser Railway that are not scheduled to stop in Friedberg.